aivoric/RL-Tennis-Project/README.md

 ## How to Train a New Agent

 1. Follow the instructions above for cloning the repo and installing depedencies.
 2. Open main.py and configure your hyperparameters.
-Ensure to **train_mode = True**
+Ensure **train_mode = True**
-3. Start training with **python main.py** command
+3. Start training with **python main.py** command in the console after activating the environment
 4. Observe results on the console (see below for sample console results)
-5. Wait for training to finish or interrupt training.
+5. Wait for training to finish or interrupt training
 6. Trained model weights will be saved in **result/results_i** where i is your experiment id defined in hyperparameters
 7. Scores will be saved also in that folder into a **results.pickle** file
 7. Visualise the scores by opening **Tennis.ipynb** and then adjusting the file location to the results.pickle.